Join our mailing list!

 Govinda’s Vejeteryan Evi: Veg Out

-(Editor's Note: This restaurant's kitchen is currently closed for renovations and will reopen in September, 2011) Step out of the dingy stairwell of the Rumeli Han and into Govinda’s Vejeteryan Evi and you will feel as if you’ve crossed a cosmic divide.
-The warm and cozy room has café tables, pillowed ...continue
+(Editor's Note: Unfortunately, this restaurant is now closed.)
+Step out of the dingy stairwell of the Rumeli Han and into Govinda’s Vejeteryan Evi and you will feel as if you’ve crossed a cosmic divide.
+The warm and cozy room has café tables, pillowed floor seating, walls covered with a friendly looking ...continue

 May Day Special: Eat Union!